 Section 413 – Habitually dealing in stolen property.

-Section 414 – Assisting in concealment of stolen property.
+Section 414 – Assisting in the concealment of stolen property.

 Section 415 – Cheating.